 - 10 ounces ground turkey

-- Sun Basket lemongrass paste (lemongrass - EVOO - fresh garlic - fresh ginger - ground turmeric)
+- Sun Basket lemongrass paste (lemongrass - EVOO - garlic - ginger - turmeric)

-- Thai dressing base (coconut vinegar - maple syrup - fish sauce)
+- Sun Basket Thai dressing base (coconut vinegar - maple syrup - fish sauce)

 - 1 tablespoon sambal oelek (optional)

-Sambal oelek is one of our favorite tools to add heat and flavor to a dish.
-Sambal is an Indonesian term for a sauce made from chiles, and oelek refers to the mortar and pestle traditionally used to make it.
-We recommend stirring in half for mild heat, two-thirds for medium, and all of it if you like things super spicy.
+Sambal oelek is one of our favorite tools to bring heat and flavor to a dish.
+Sambal is an Indonesian term for a sauce made with chiles, and oelek refers to the mortar and pestle traditionally used to make it.
+We recommend stirring in one-third for mild heat, two-thirds for medium, and all of it if you like things super spicy.